David Manning: 2003 Iraq War

 In the weeks before the United States-led invasion of Iraq, as the United States and Britain pressed for a second United Nations resolution condemning Iraq, President Bush met with Tony Blair.
 During a private two-hour meeting in the Oval Office on 31 January 2003, Bush made it clear to Prime Minister Tony Blair of Britain that he, Bush, was determined to invade Iraq without the second resolution, or even if international arms inspectors failed to find unconventional weapons, stated a confidential memo about the meeting written by Manning and reviewed by The New York Times.

 At their meeting, Bush and Blair candidly expressed their doubts that chemical, biological or nuclear weapons would be found in Iraq in the coming weeks, the memo said.
 The president spoke as if an invasion was unavoidable.
 The two leaders discussed a timetable for the war, details of the military campaign and plans for the aftermath of the war.

 The memo also says the president raised three possible ways of provoking a confrontation, including the most controversial:

 "The U.S. was thinking of flying U2 reconnaissance aircraft with fighter cover over Iraq, painted in U.N. colours," the memo says, attributing the idea to Mr. Bush.
 "If Saddam fired on them, he would be in breach".

 His close relationship with the Prime Minister suggests he has been a key figure in driving British foreign policy in respect of the United States, particularly in the aftermath of the 11 September 2001 attacks and the decision to invade Iraq.

-On 30 November 2009, Manning gave evidence to The Iraq Inquiry.
+On 30 November 2009 Manning gave evidence to the Iraq Inquiry.

 Later life

 He was appointed Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 2008 New Year Honours.
 Manning retired from Her Majesty's Diplomatic Service in January 2008.
 Six months later, he joined BG Group (formerly British Gas plc) on a part-time basis at a reported annual salary of £80,000.
 In 2008 he became a non-executive director of Lockheed Martin and joined the advisory board of Hakluyt & Company, an intelligence company partly staffed by former SIS officers.

-At the beginning of 2009, Manning was appointed by the Queen to a "part-time, advisory role" in the newly formed household of Prince William and Prince Harry.
+At the beginning of 2009 Manning was appointed by Queen Elizabeth II to a "part-time, advisory role" in the newly formed household of Prince William and Prince Harry.

 Manning has been elected to the Council of Lloyd's as an external member.

 In 2010 Manning formed Gatehouse Advisory Partners Limited in partnership with Sir Jeremy Greenstock.
 Gatehouse works with organisations to factor geopolitics into their decision making.

 He was appointed Knight Commander of the Royal Victorian Order (KCVO) in the 2015 New Year Honours.